Bistro-Style Salad with Poached Egg and Parmesan

 - 2 ounces shaved Parmesan cheese

-- FOR THE SALAD: Heat a small skillet over medium heat.
+- Heat a small skillet over medium heat.
 Add the nuts and cook, stirring once or twice, for 4 to 5 minutes, or until they are fragrant and just beginning to brown.
 Remove from the heat and coarsely chop; set aside.
 Meanwhile, in another large skillet, heat the oil over medium heat.
 Add the scallions and cook for about 5 minutes, tossing them once or twice, until tender and just beginning to brown.
 Remove from the heat and add the prosciutto strips to the skillet.
 They shouldn’t actually cook but simply warm up with the residual heat of the skillet.
 On a large serving platter, arrange the greens; top with the scallions in a crisscross pattern, and scatter the prosciutto around the salad.
 Spoon half the vinaigrette on top of the greens and scallions.
 To poach the eggs, fill a large skillet with water and bring to a boil over high heat.
 Carefully crack each egg into a bowl, keeping the yolk intact.
 Gently add the eggs to the skillet with the boiling water, one at a time.
 Reduce the heat to medium-high so the water is at a slow simmer, and cook for 3 minutes for an egg with a runny yolk, longer for a firmer yolk.
 Carefully remove eggs with a slotted spoon and arrange in the center of the salad, on top of the scallions; scatter the walnuts and cheese shavings on top of the salad.
 Season the egg with salt and freshly ground black pepper.
 Serve the remaining vinaigrette on the side.

 culture: the word on cheese http://culturecheesemag.com/